 - E. Resource areas outside designated disturbance areas must be placed entirely within environmental resource tracts.
 The tracts must be owned in common by all of the owners of the land division site, by a Homeowners' Association, by a public agency, or by a non-profit organization; - F. Tree removal is allowed as follows: - Native trees.
-In residential zones, the combined total diameter of native trees cut may not exceed 225 inches per dwelling unit, counting only native trees that are at least 6 inches in diameter.
+In residential zones, the combined total diameter of native trees cut may not exceed 225 inches per lot, counting only native trees that are at least 6 inches in diameter.
 In all other zones, native tree removal is limited to the boundaries of the approved disturbance area.
 Native trees must be replaced as shown in Table 430-3; - 2.
 Non-native non-nuisance trees.
-Non-native non-nuisance trees may be removed, but must be replaced as shown in Table 430-3; and - Nuisance trees.
+Non-native non-nuisance trees may be removed, but must be replaced as shown in Table 430-3; and - 3.
+Nuisance trees.
 Trees listed on the Nuisance Plants List may be removed, but must be replaced.
-Each tree 6 or more inches in diameter must be replaced with one native tree. - G. The standards of Subsections 33.430.140.B, C, and K through R must be met. - H. Streets, alleys, walkways, and stormwater facilities are not created within 50 feet of an identified wetland or water body.
-The standard does not apply to recreational trails identified by the Comprehensive Plan; - I. Right-of-way and roadway widths do not exceed the maximums listed in Table 430-5; and - J. Utility construction must meet the applicable standards of Section 33.430.150.
-Private utility lines on a lot where the entire area of the lot is approved to be disturbed and where the private utility line provides connecting service directly to the lot from a public system are exempt from this standard.
+Each tree 6 or more inches in diameter must be replaced with one native tree. - G. The standards of Subsections 33.430.140.B, C, and K through R must be met.

+- H. Streets, alleys, walkways, and stormwater facilities are not created within 50 feet of an identified wetland or water body.
+The standard does not apply to recreational trails identified by the Comprehensive Plan; - New right-of-way and roadway widths do not exceed the maximums listed in Table 430-5; - J. Utility construction must meet the applicable standards of Section 33.430.150.
+Private utility lines on a lot where the entire area of the lot is approved to be disturbed and where the private utility line provides connecting service directly to the lot from a public system are exempt from this standard; and - K. The standards of Subsection 33.430.180 must be met.